 You should record the date and time of death as accurately as possible.
 This may be required for legal or religious reasons.
 If a person such as a nurse, relative or a carer was present when the person died, you may record reliable information that they give you about the date and time of death.
 Otherwise, please give your best estimate based on all the information available to you.
-Do not use the time of your attendance or when you pronounce life extinct (or when death was verified or confirmed i.e. the date and time you or the healthcare professional completed the absence of clinical signs tests), unless you or a registered healthcare professional were present at the time of death.
+Do not use the time of your attendance or when you pronounce life extinct (or when death was verified or confirmed i.e. the date and time you or the healthcare professional are satisfied that all the relevant clinical criteria to diagnose and confirm death are met), unless you or a registered healthcare professional33 were present at the time of death.